realdasha/smart-converter/smart-converter-v8.1.1/README.md

 Smart Converter is a Chrome extension that detects highlighted currencies and measurement units directly on webpages, then instantly converts them into your preferred currencies or unit system.

-Built for convenient everyday browsing.
+Built for streamline everyday browsing.

 Supports:
 - 50+ currencies